-Walking around my front yard I took a look at my monstrous Acorn Squash, which I’d pretty much written off entirely.
-I planted 4 acorn squash, all in the same spot.
 One by one I lost them to Vine Borers.
 This was before I was fully educated on all things vine borer and the disgusting but VERY effective way to eradicate them.
-I managed to keep them alive through the drought, cucumber beetle and squash bug infestations, but with the Vine Borer I'd met my match.
+I managed to keep my squash plants alive through the drought, cucumber beetle and squash bug infestations, but with the Vine Borer I'd met my match.

 After a couple of surgeries that involved slicing the stems of my Acorn squash plants and probing around inside to find the grubby, gross venereal disease like bugs, I managed to save one plant.
 But I figured the bugs would get it in the end.

-So when I saw the plant was not only still alive but growing all kinds of new, little acorn squash I decided I'd do everything in my power to keep these things alive.
+So when I saw the plant was not only still alive but growing all kinds of new, little acorn squash I decided I'd do everything in my power to keep these things alive by hand pollinating.

 As with all fertilized females, within a short period of time ... she starts to swell, the fruit develops and grows into a lovely baby which you then eat.

 This method can be used with any plants that have separate male and female flowers.
 Anything in the cucurbit family.